MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/database/database-refresh.md

     3. Carefully read and acknowledge the statements that have check boxes next to them.

 4. After you submit your request, you are returned to the list of work items.
 Here, you can view the status of the request, or reschedule or cancel the request.
+5. Ensure no prior servicing request on your environment is awaiting signoff or rollback.
+Visit your environment details page and Signoff any completed refresh or package deployment.
-5. When the Service Engineering team has acknowledged that it can complete your request, the status of the request is changed to **Request accepted**.
+6. When the Service Engineering team has acknowledged that it can complete your request, the status of the request is changed to **Request accepted**.
 At this point, you can follow any of these steps:

     - Wait for the Service Engineering team to complete the refresh.
 When the restore is completed, the status is changed to **Succeeded**.
     - Reschedule the request by selecting the ID, or by selecting the request and then selecting **Reschedule** on the toolbar.
 You can then change the dates and times for the downtime window.